David Fizdale unleashed an instant-classic rant after the Grizzlies' Game 2 loss

 [Sign up for Yahoo Fantasy Baseball: It’s not too late to get in the game]

-Those numbers were enough to upset first-year Grizzlies head coach David Fizdale, who unloaded on referees in his post-game press conference.
+Those numbers were enough to upset first-year Grizzlies head coach David Fizdale, who unloaded on referees in his postgame news conference.
 Fizdale can expect a fine from the league office before Wednesday, and one look at his comments is enough to know he got his money’s worth:

 Many coaches go decades without giving the public a rant of this quality.
 Let’s hope Fizdale coaches in the playoffs for years, because we need more moments like this one.